apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - Evaluation of access strategies for OAuth and OpenID Connect services is now able to consider virtually-remapped attributes for authorization enforcement.
 - The incorrect generation of `TST` tickets used to track single sign-on sessions across multiple authentication flows is now corrected.
 - Generating SAML2 metadata certificates and keys is now updated to use the more secure `SHA512withRSA` and `4096` for the algorithm and key size.
+- Internal modifications to the Ticket Registry APIs to allow a registry to query tickets by authentication/principal attributes.
+- [Delegated authentication](../integration/Delegate-Authentication.html) gains support for front-channel logout requests when initiated by the external/proxy identity provider.

 ## Library Upgrades